 Natasha Norman (b.
 1982) is an artist.

-I use traditional print techniques to grapple with the language of contemporary images.
-I am predominantly a relief print artist specializing in woodcut print.
+I am predominantly a relief print artist specializing in woodcut and monotype print.
 I was trained in traditional Western relief and intaglio methods at the University of Cape Town (MFA 2011).
-In 2014 I attended a residency in Japan where I was introduced to the Japanese relief print method called Mokuhanga.
+In 2014 and 2017 I attended residencies in Japan where I trained in the Japanese relief print method called Mokuhanga.
 I constantly grapple with the communicative potential of materials used in the processes of print making – from the simple woodblock print to the digital inkjet, industrial lithographic press or watercolour monotype.

 I have lectured at various institutions and universities in South Africa and published as an independent writer.
 For a full list of exhibitions and published texts please see my CV.